parcelLab/cm-utils/readme.md

 ## `<pl-cm-banner>` web component

-Renders parcelLab campaign manger content in any website/shop/app.
+Renders parcelLab campaign manager content in any website/shop/app.
 For identifying what campaign to render you can pass either a parcelLab tracking-id or the component will try to identify the current tracking via the browsers URL search query in the manner of the parcelLab's order status page/track and trace plugin.
 (e.g. `/order-tracking.html?tno=1234567&courier=dhl-germany`)